-The mission of HFS includes a commitment to address social and structural determinants of health and to make equity the foundation of everything we do.
+The mission of the Illinois Department of Healthcare and Family Services (HFS) includes a commitment to addressing Health Related Social Needs (HRSN) and making equity the foundation of everything we do.

 HFS operates several programs that provide medical benefits for seniors.
-The largest program, known as the Medical Assistance Program, pays for medically necessary services for seniors who meet qualifying criteria.
+The Medical Assistance Program is the largest and pays for medically necessary services for seniors who meet qualifying criteria.
 HFS administers its programs for seniors under the Illinois Public Aid Code, Title XIX of the federal Social Security Act, and the 1915(c) Home and Community-Based Services (HCBS) Waivers.
 These programs are funded jointly by the State and Federal governments.
-Some initiatives, such as the nine Home and Community Based services programs in operation in Illinois, are administered by the Department or the Department's sister state agencies and co-reporters.
+Some initiatives, such as the nine (9) Home and Community Based Services (HCBS) programs in Illinois, are administered by HFS and the Department of Human Services, the Department on Aging, and the University of Illinois' Division of Specialized Care for Children.

-HFS offers a wide range of medical coverage, including all mandatory and many optional Title XIX services.
-The primary categories of services that the minority elderly receive are listed in the table entitled Primary Categories of Services.
+HFS offers a wide range of medical coverage, including all mandatory and several optional Title XIX services.
+The table, Primary Categories of Services, lists services available to minority elderly individuals.
 Licensed practitioners, licensed facilities, and other non-institutional providers enrolled in the Medical Assistance Program provide these services.
-The eligibility groups serving a large number of the elderly include:
+The eligibility groups serving many of the elderly include:

-State Health Benefits for Immigrant Seniors Program
+State Health Benefits for Immigrant Seniors Program (HBIS)

 This program helps individuals who are eligible Illinois residents aged 65 and over whose immigration status does not meet the requirements for coverage under another eligibility group.
-The program incorporates the same income and resource standards as AABD medical.
+The program incorporates the same income and resource standards as Aid to Aged Blind and Disabled (AABD) Medical.
 This plan does not cover long-term supports and services, including nursing facility services and home or community-based services as an alternative to facility services.